crowcoder/IGAS_Workshop/WorkshopFiles/content/exercise_3.md

 1. We need some details to be able to find the account in Azure AD.
 Click "Manage Service Principal".
 1. Click the hyperlink under "Managed application in local directory".
 1. Copy the Object ID of the service principle being used by DevOps.
-1. In the Powershell script, set the value of `$spid` to the Object ID you just copied.
-Execute the two lines to create an Access Policy on the KeyVault, allowing the DevOps service principal read access to secrets.
+1. Execute this command to create an Access Policy on the KeyVault, allowing the DevOps service principal read access to secrets.
+Replace the `ObjectId` with the value you copied from the Azure Portal.
+    ````Powershell
+    # Define an Access Policy for the DevOps Service Principal
+    Set-AzKeyVaultAccessPolicy `
+        -VaultName $kv.VaultName `
+        -ObjectId "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx" `
+        -PermissionsToSecrets get, list
+    ````
 1. Create a release and deploy the application.
 Steps to create the release omitted this time, refer to previous examples if necessary.
 1. Make a GET request to `/Configuration` or `/Configuration/all` to observe the KeyVault secret value has been pulled into configuration.